Ressources

 3. Bouvier Alban, Conférence sur les théories de l'argumentation, Lyon, 1996

-4. Breton Philippe, L'argumentation entre information et manipulation, Sciences Humaines Hors Série n° 16, mars-avril 1997.
+4. Breton Philippe, L'argumentation entre information et manipulation, Sciences Humaines Hors Série n° 16, March-April 1997.

 5. CDDP de Valence, Apprentissage des savoir-faire fondamentaux en Sciences économiques et sociales, 1993